-Well, as the Nordic region was slowly populated after the ice sheets from the last ice age slowly retracted, many Finns seem to have taken a different route to the Nordic region than their Scandinavian brothers in the west during the early stone age migration periods, and despite having many characteristics in common with their Nordic neighbors, Finnish people never really followed the same path as their Nordic neighbors.
+Well, as the Nordic region was slowly populated after the ice sheets from the last ice age slowly retracted, many Finns seem to have taken a different route to the Nordic region than their Scandinavian brothers in the west, and despite having many characteristics and modern-day genetics in common with their Nordic neighbors, the Finnish language has completely different origins from the Scandinavian ones.